netdata/netdata/packaging/docker/README.md

-# Install netdata with Docker
+# Install Netdata with Docker

-> :warning: As of Sep 9th, 2018 we ship [new docker builds](https://github.com/netdata/netdata/pull/3995), running netdata in docker with an [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint) directive, not a COMMAND directive.
+> :warning: As of Sep 9th, 2018 we ship [new docker builds](https://github.com/netdata/netdata/pull/3995), running Netdata in docker with an [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint) directive, not a COMMAND directive.
 Please adapt your execution scripts accordingly.
 You can find more information about ENTRYPOINT vs COMMAND is presented by goinbigdata [here](http://goinbigdata.com/docker-run-vs-cmd-vs-entrypoint/) and by docker docs [here](https://docs.docker.com/engine/reference/builder/#understand-how-cmd-and-entrypoint-interact).
 >
 > Also, the `latest` is now based on alpine, so **`alpine` is not updated any more** and `armv7hf` is now replaced with `armhf` (to comply with https://github.com/multiarch naming), so **`armv7hf` is not updated** either.

 ## Limitations

-Running netdata in a container for monitoring the whole host, can limit its capabilities.
-Some data is not accessible or not as detailed as when running netdata on the host.
+Running Netdata in a container for monitoring the whole host, can limit its capabilities.
+Some data is not accessible or not as detailed as when running Netdata on the host.

 ## Package scrambling in runtime (x86_64 only)

-By default on x86_64 architecture our docker images use Polymorphic Polyverse Linux package scrambling.
+By default on x86_64 architecture our Docker images use Polymorphic Polyverse Linux package scrambling.
 For increased security you can enable rescrambling of packages during runtime.
 To do this set environment variable `RESCRAMBLE=true` while starting netdata docker container.

 For more information go to [Polyverse site](https://polyverse.io/how-it-works/)

-## Run netdata with docker command
+## Run Netdata with docker command

-Quickly start netdata with the docker command line.
+Quickly start Netdata with the docker command line.
 Netdata is then available at http://host:19999

-This is good for an internal network or to quickly analyse a host.
+This is good for an internal network or to quickly analyze a host.

 ```bash
 docker run -d --name=netdata \